readium/architecture/streamer/README_WIP.md

 # Readium-2 Streamer

-The streamer is one of the main module of the Readium-2 project.
+The streamer is one of the main modules of the Readium-2 project.

-Each implementation of the streamer is usually divided into four different parts:
+The streamer is usually divided into four different parts:

 - in-memory models
 - [parser](parser/)